xmos/lib_camera/doc/rst/02b_resource_usage.rst

   - A 640x480 RAW8 image requires approximately 307.2 KB of memory (640 * 480 * 1 bytes).
   - A 200x200 RGB image requires approximately 120 KB of memory (200 * 200 * 3 bytes).

-For a typical application then capturing RGB888 at 200x200 resolution, the total memory requirement would be approximately **170 KB** (50 KB for the library + 120 KB for the image buffer).
+For a typical application capturing RGB888 at 200x200 resolution, the total memory requirement would be approximately **170 KB** (50 KB for the library + 120 KB for the image buffer).

 Frame Rates
 -----------